 Human chorionic gonadotropin (hCG) is actually a hormone primarily produced by the placenta during pregnancy — if you or your partner have ever used a pregnancy test “pee stick,” it’s hCG that the test is measuring in your urine.
 However, hCG also functions much like LH does in the body.

-Over-the-counter supplements to improve male fertility
+Best supplements for male fertility

 Antioxidants for male fertility

-Studies show that high levels of oxidative stress in the body may result in damage to sperm DNA, potentially leading to male infertility and recurrent pregnancy loss.
-Antioxidants protect sperm and other cells from oxidative stress.
+Studies show that high levels of oxidative stress in the body may result in damage to sperm DNA, potentially leading to male infertility and recurrent pregnancy loss.15 Antioxidants protect sperm and other cells from oxidative stress.
 Therefore, a diet high in antioxidants or antioxidant supplementation may improve male fertility.

 Vitamin D for male fertility

-Vitamin D is a hormone responsible for regulating our body’s absorption of key minerals like calcium, magnesium, and phosphate.
-But several studies show that it may also play a role in male fertility.
-In one study In one 2020 study, vitamin D supplementation was associated with improved motility for men with asthenozoospermia.
-In another study, infertile men treated with vitamin D experienced an increase in sperm motility as well as a significantly higher number of pregnancies.
+In a 2020 study, vitamin D supplementation was associated with improved motility for men with asthenozoospermia.23 In another study, infertile men treated with vitamin D experienced an increase in sperm motility as well as a significantly higher number of pregnancies.24

 L-carnitine for male fertility